latracal/grigora-blocks/readme.txt

 == v2.03.001 ==
 1. Rollback from 2.02x version which was adding demo import.
+2. Fixed the forced 30px padding for sidebar.
+Now the sidebar group has padding assigned to its settings.

 == v2.01.007 ==
 1. Changed Screenshot Image